Jamaica: Strengthening Disaster Risk Management and Climate Resilience in the Development Planning Process

 Context and Objectives

 The primary objective of the project is to support the strengthening of Jamaica’s disaster risk management (DRM) framework.
-Sub-objectives includes mainstreaming of DRM in policy development, improving the application of disaster risk analysis to selected sectors, and strengthening institutional capacity for disaster vulnerability reduction.
+Sub-objectives include mainstreaming of DRM in policy development, improving the application of disaster risk analysis to selected sectors, and strengthening institutional capacity for disaster vulnerability reduction.

 - Developing planning instruments for Disaster Risk Management, to assist the government in further incorporating DRM criteria in public investments.